Understanding the Southern Surge

-I’m biased, but I think my original piece on the Southern Surge offers the most detail, and it contains links galore, if you want the 3,000-word version.
+While I’m biased, I think my original piece on the Southern Surge, which broke the story, offers the most detail, for those up for the 3,000-word version.
+It’s rich with links to others’ writing.

 We must get straight on the plays in the Southern Surge playbook.
-Because, for the love of God, it’s not just phonics.
+Because it’s not just phonics.
 There are four parts to the playbook:

 Mandatory screening of students in grades K-3, three times a year, using approved assessment tools, to monitor how early reading skills are developing